Olypmanel/delivery_robot/README.md

 This __Brain__ would later be one of the two most efficient __Robot Brain__.
 It learns by using the data of the Village map (graph).
 This __Robot Brain__ was pretty advanced in that:
 1. It learns from the data of the Village given to it and add to the data on each visit to a building (or node ).
 2. It has memory of its last visit and know where its going and can generate the shortest route from its location to its destination.
-By implementing __BFS__ or __Level Order Search Algprithm__
+By implementing __BFS__ or __Level Order Search Algorithm__
 3. It does this by considering  each next house (node) as the closest entity without giving regards to their distances.
 (Which is a disavantage though, but an advantage over the earlier __Robot Brain__).
 This makes the __Robot__ to make lesser turns than the previous __Robot Brain__.
 4. The __Robot__ using this __Brain__ generates its own __Route__ to its destination without given much thought to the distance to be covered.
 At least it learns and decides and does the job without having a fixed or random route memory.